Adding Posts to Polymer Clay Earrings

 Solid Clay: The Best Option

 When it comes to seamlessly integrating earring posts into your polymer clay designs, our Polymer Clay Earring Embedder Kit takes the lead.
 This specialized toolset features a cutter designed to precisely cut round clay pieces and a doming tool for creating a smooth, uniform dome around the earring post.
 The kit also includes thickness guides, ensuring you roll out the clay to the precise 1.5 mm thickness required for optimal results.
-The benefits of our embedder tool are manifold – it guarantees a professional finish, eliminates the risk of adhesive failures, and provides a secure, long-lasting bond between the earring and the polymer clay.
+The benefits of our embedder tool are manifold – it guarantees a professional finish, eliminates the risk of adhesive failures, provides a secure, long-lasting bond between the earring and the polymer clay, and it's the fastest way to embed by far!
 The sleek design ensures easy handling, making the embedding process a breeze.
 Let's explore the step-by-step instructions on how to use the embedder tools to create flawless earring creations:

 Earring Embedder Kit Instructions for Use: